 When the latest PC/tablet is out-of-date in 6 months it may come as a surprise that the Englishman in the image, the Rev. William Oughtred (1575-1660), invented a calculator around 1621 that would be in continual daily use for nigh on the next 400 years.
 My hobby is collecting and writing about this analogue calculating wonder - the SLIDE RULE.
 The analogue concept behind the slide rule was successfully adopted and adapted by many trades and professions.
 Being able to use such an elegant instrument from a bygone age is still a licensing condition private and commercial pilots have to meet.

 This site is a virtual “display cabinet” for my collection (as it gets uploaded) of slide rules, slide charts and the odd mechanical calculating aid plus a “bookshelf” for my published articles - enjoy browsing.

 For any educators looking for maths related inspiration & teaching aids/material then you need to look no further than Nicola Marras’ website.
-If you are just looking for reference books on slide rules try one of these: MyList 1 or MyList 2.
+But if you are just looking for reference books/publications on slide rules try one of these: List 1 or List 2.

 Lawrence made the only known slide rule considered so vital to the WWII effort that the UK & US governments had it classified - based on research from MIT it calculated radar antenna beam patterns, beam width, gain, etc.

 |A.W.
-Faber-Castell||4/92, 8/13, 8/14, 8/15 & 8/168|
+Faber-Castell||4/92, 8/13, 8/14, 8/15 & 51/88|

 |DARGUE Bros.
-Ltd / Simplon||Sub-Ivory SR-1 & SR-4 + Honduras SD10, WR-2A, WR-5 & WR-7|
+Ltd. / Simplon||Sub-Ivory SR-1 & SR-4 + Honduras SD10, WR-2A, WR-5 & WR-7|

 |Engineering Instruments Inc.||Either circular “vinylite” model|